nacnudus/ruralRoads/docs/README.md

 sudo apt-get install proj proj-bin proj-data libproj-dev libproj0

 ```
-* maptools and mapproj, which may also require GDAL and PROJ.4 as above
+* maptools, mapproj and PBSmapping, which may also require GDAL and PROJ.4 as above

 Regions
 -------